MOVIEPROP.COM'S MOVIE REVIEW PAGES

 Revolution

+British leader.
 In one battle Al Pacino's character and his son are captured. and put in a POW camp near Boston.
 Old Al's character is forced to drag a stuffed dummy made to look like George Washinton while dogs are sent chasing after him.
 With time Boston POW's are rescued and fighting once more.
 From a distance Al Pacino guns down Britts with marksmanship and speed.
 In one scene he and another fellow blast two men standing beside the pike wielding Britt comannder from previous battles.
+At the movie's end Al Pacino states that the revolution was about making a good place to raise one's babies.
+And isn't that the true reason that men fight and die for ideals other than their own lives? |

 Prop and Costume Collecting|Production Resources|V TV SERIES|TV and Movie Pages|Other Interests|Links|Store|